 TGac editor: modify D1.0 P192L51, as follows

-Following training and signal fields, the coded PSDU (C-PSDU) (which comprises the coded PLCP SERVICE field and scrambled and coded PSDU) shall be received.
+Following training and signal fields, the coded PSDU (C-PSDU) (which comprises the scrambled and coded PLCP SERVICE field and PSDU and pad) shall be received.
 The number of symbols in the C-PSDU is determined by Equation (22-92).